 Why We Care

-Community Veterinary Center (CVC) is a non-profit 501(c)(3) organization whose mission is to provide quality, comprehensive and compassionate veterinary care to the animals of low income caregivers; reduce animal overpopulation through affordable spay/neuter programs; and promote responsible animal care through education, preventive medicine, and community outreach.
+Community Veterinary Center (CVC) is a non-profit 501(c)(3) organization whose mission is to provide quality, comprehensive and compassionate veterinary care to the animals of low income caregivers; and promote responsible animal care through education, preventive medicine, and community outreach.

 A basic exam is $25.
-The medications and other tests will be additional costs.
-We recommend that you bring between $50-$70.
-We accept VISA and Mastercard and cash.
+Medications and tests will be additional costs.
+We recommend that you bring between $40-$60.
+We accept VISA and Mastercard, in addition to cash.
 We do not take checks.
-Phone: 541-636-3324.

-This clinic is a wellness clinic and offers basic diagnostics and services.
-The CVC Pet-Check Clinic will provide exams and medications at reduced cost.
-Community Veterinary Center serves all of Lane County Oregon.
+CVC provides exams, diagnostic services, and medications at reduced cost.
+Community Veterinary Center serves all of Lane County, Oregon.

 If you have an emergency, please contact an emergency veterinary clinic.